NghiaVu1010/LearningIsFun/README.md

 # LearningIsFun

 ## Goal
-  The goal of this website is to get students to come and learn!
+  RIT is a website to help you enroll in courses that you are interested in.
+View and find courses that you would like to take and register for them easily.

 ## Technologies
   Bootstrap4